hlandau/ncdocs/stateofnamecoin.md

 Instead of an Unexpired Transaction Output (UTXO) set, an Unexpired Name Output (UXNO) set could be used.
 However, name transactions are marked as spent once they expire, so the UTXO set contains only current name transactions (as well as non-name transactions).
 Thus there is no need for a separate UXNO tree.

-### SPV+UTXO CB+NX CB
+### SPV+UTXO CBC+UNO NX CBC

-NX CB further reinforces the network by creating a list of keys sorted by key and placing a root hash of some cryptographic data structure calculated over it in the coinbase.
-As with UTXO CB, this is verified by all nodes, and is useful only if proof-of-inclusion can be efficiently generated.
+UNO NX CBC further reinforces the network by creating a list of keys sorted by key and placing a root hash of some cryptographic data structure calculated over it in the coinbase.
+As with UTXO CBC, this is verified by all nodes, and is useful only if proof-of-inclusion can be efficiently generated.

 This allows the secure denial of existence of names by generating proofs of inclusion for adjacent items in the tree in such a way that it is proven that no names exist between them.
 This is similar to the strategy DNSSEC takes with NSEC/NSEC3.

 This reinforcement technique thus mitigates vulnerability b for a number of node types.

-That this would be a useful addition only when deployed in conjunction to UTXO CB.
-This scheme also inherits the unsolved problems posed by UTXO CB stated above.
+That this would be a useful addition only when deployed in conjunction to UTXO CBC.
+This scheme also inherits the unsolved problems posed by UTXO CBC stated above.

-Implementation of NX CB is unlikely to be a priority unless exploitation of vulnerability b becomes a problem.
+Implementation of UNO NX CBC is unlikely to be a priority unless exploitation of vulnerability b becomes a problem.

 ### SPV+UTXO